Cray-HPE/docs-csm/operations/power_management/Power_On_and_Start_the_Management_Kubernetes_Cluster.md

 1. (`ncn-m001#`) Check that `spire` pods have started.

-    Monitor the status of the `spire-jwks` pods to ensure they restart and enter the `Running` state.
+    Monitor the status of the `spire-jwks` and `cray-spire-jwks` pods to ensure they restart and enter the `Running` state.

     ```bash
     kubectl get pods -n spire -o wide | grep spire-jwks